 Summer festivals mean fun for all

 Hot Southern summers are no match for the city’s seasonal festivities.
-Whether you’ll be celebrating Independence Day with fireworks at Stone Mountain Park, soaking in culture at the National Black Arts Festival or indulging in downtown Atlanta Restaurant Week, there is no shortage of ways to beat the heat.
+From enjoying music and art under the shade of a leafy neighborhood, watching acclaimed work at the Bronze Lens film festival or sampling delicious food and drinks at local food festivals, there is no shortage of ways to beat the heat.
 View a complete list of Atlanta summer festivals below.

 Try a few of the more than 150 beers, including those from local breweries like SweetWater, Red Brick, Wild Heaven, Monday Night and many more.
 While you’re at it, enjoy live music on a pair of stages, a game zone and few surprises along the way.